rodekruis/GlobalTropicalCycloneModel/README.md

 # GlobalTropicalCycloneModel
-Global model to predict the Impact of Tropical cyclone
+Global model to predict the Impact of Tropical cyclone!